samensafi/samensafi/README.md

 - 👋🏻 Hi, I’m @samensafi
-- 📫 You can reach me via my email at sam.ensafi@ryerson.ca .
+- 📫 You can reach me via my email at sam.ensafi@torontomu.ca .